 Session 8&9 (2-week program)

-Are you a babysitter?
-Do you want to start babysitting?
-Our one week Babysitter’s Boot Camp provides the skills you need.
-You’ll gain the skills and confidence to keep children of all ages safe, happy and engaged.
+Is your teen a babysitter?
+Are they interested in becoming a babysitter?
+Our one-week Babysitter’s Boot Camp provides the skills they need.
+Participants will gain the skills and confidence to keep children of all ages safe, happy and engaged.
 Participants will learn to identify and guard against common safety hazards, as well as what to do in an emergency.
 Learn how to care for an infant, including techniques for diapering, feeding and calming a baby as well as entertaining children at every stage.
 All participants who successfully complete the program will receive an American Safety and Health Institute Child and Babysitting Safety certification.